top of page

 We also observe on occasion that candidates have a slightly different name on their CV and their LinkedIn profiles.
 Make sure that they are exactly the same and make your profile consistent in English.
 Some profiles have a mix of English and Chinese, which does not look great, but you can choose to have both, one version in English and another one in Chinese (more about that here).

-Most importantly, to enhance your chances of securing a position, follow up frequently, make sure to showcase your research during the interview process.
+Most importantly, to raise your chances of getting an offer, follow up from time to time, and make sure to show your research during the interview process.
 Demonstrating genuine interest in joining our firm and standing out from other candidates can significantly increase your likelihood of being hired.

 James is an incoming penultimate year law student at City University of Hong Kong and completed his internship at Ravenscroft & Schmierer in June 2023.
 You can watch his video here.